 Noise levels above 85 decibels can harm a worker’s hearing.
 If the noise level is above the acceptable limit, a hearing conservation program is required.
 In industries with hazardous noise, it's essential for you to take an annual hearing test.
 This test helps determine if your hearing is being damaged and what can be done to prevent further damage.
+We can help you identify the risk with a noise survey or personal sampling services.

 A hearing conservation program: